Joessarian/FIFA-Freestyle-16/README.md

 	- Added hotkeys for game modes, goal size, number of players, and goalie
 	- Changed hotkeys for walls, streetUI, enable, and attach
 	- Fullscreen with Skills Battle now supported through hotkey-enabling of mod

+**1.0.2.5**

+	- Added text-to-speech confirmation for all hotkey presses

 ## **[Downloads]**